 Our recipients will include senior citizens, children, the mentally and physically challenged, the homeless, alcohol and drug addicts, the unemployed, prisoners and all others that have been outcast and live in human bondage, suffering, and poverty.

-Phase IV.
+Phase II.
 Establish UMI Human Restoration & Training Center

 Problem 2.
 Addictions, Homelessness, Prison & Jail Recidivism

 Many persons who fall into the Short Term Assistance category may suffer from an addiction requiring more than one time assistance.
-In addition, UMI will address all forms of addictions.
-It will address the high rate of recidivism for prisoners being released from jails, prisons, mental health facilities, emergency rooms, hospitals, shelters.
-Finally, it will address unemployment lines by establishing a Unity Ministry International’s Human Restoration and Training Center.
+In addition, UMI will address the high rate of recidivism for persons being released from jails, prisons, hospitals, and shelters.
 The center will deliver an 8-week restoration and training program to restore human beings.
 The UMI Human Restoration & Training Center will be a Center that will begin the restoration process in all seven areas of the human soul (history, mind, body, spirit, finances, family and future).